jofas/deserialize_custom_strings/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A rust crate helping you to fortify your application against badly formatted user input and supporting you with the integratation of unintuitive and complex APIs.
+A rust crate helping you fortify your application against badly formatted user input and supporting you with the integratation of unintuitive and complex APIs.
 This crate enhances [serde's](https://serde.rs/) parsing capabilities,